seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 govern them and they are deliberately uncalibrated.
 Fewer than eight rows clearing the floor and the screen says so rather than reporting a thin list as a finding (map inv.
 22).

+**A candidate the screen produced and the filters passed is PUBLISHED, or refused by a NAMED rule.** «Нет достойных кандидатов.» asserts that the screen returned nothing, and it is the one sentence in §2 whose meaning a run can quietly change by declining what it found.
+A refusal is one line in the appendix naming the rule it rests on — filter 3, an admissibility leg, a catalyst veto, the side the regime admits (§2) — and a refusal that can name none of them is not a refusal, it is a preference. **Measured 03.09:** the long lane produced one row clearing every filter at $116M of turnover, the run declined it without naming a rule, and the section printed «Нет достойных кандидатов.» on a day whose headline was that there were no trades at all.

 **The field names are read from the payload at run time, never typed here.** The rule owns which quantities are needed — symbol, last, high, low, turnover — and the payload owns what they are called, exactly as the universe is cut from `tokens[]` rather than